 The provisional lessons are very precious for the learning of the vocabulary.
 They are created by a selection of words in a lesson (a true lesson, a computed one or the sum of other provisional lessons) or by a selection of words in a dictionary of data-base entries.
 They have a limited life span which avoids the useless accumulation of words.
 Still a word that you have difficulties to learn may be propagated from one provisional lesson to the next if you choose to select it again and again.
 Some recent studies on marine snail neurons suggest that learning can be more effective when done at the beginning by a series of reviews separated by short time intervals and then followed by other reviews separated by much longer time intervals.
-The learning of an unknown language by a grown up person may be different, however (we are not marine snails!), but you will note that the use of the "Prov" lessons mixed with the learning of computed "worst" lessons can allow you to follow such a learning method.
+The learning of an unknown language by a grown up person may be different, however (we are not marine snails !), but you will note that the use of the "Prov" lessons mixed with the learning of computed "worst" lessons can allow you to follow such a learning method.
 It will nevertheless be up to you to find the mixture of new, "Prov" and "worst" lessons best suited to your person.

 The "Prov" lessons are made exclusively of pointers towards entries in existing lessons.
-The "Prov" lessons are not conceived to be directly modified.
-This is an important limitation of software "Diaoulek".
-If you have to modify a "Prov" lesson, the best is to create a new lesson of your own and then copy in it the pointers of the "Prov" lesson.
-We will see now how to write a lesson from scratch.
+The "Prov" lessons are not conceived to be directly modified, for that purpose, you will use instead the "Own" lessons.
+You can also create a new lesson of your own and declare it into the configuration file.
+We will see later how to write a lesson from scratch.